Quantum many-body Jarzynski equality and dissipative noise on a digital quantum computer: Simulation on Quantum Computers

 \subsection{Nonequilibrium protocol}

-In contrast to previous experiments, the local control over qubit interactions offers a significant freedom in the choice of nonequilibrium protocol, cf.~part (C) of our circuit in Fig.~\ref{fig:Thermalstate}.
+In contrast to previous experiments, the local control over qubit interactions offers significant freedom in the choice of nonequilibrium protocol, cf.~part (C) of our circuit in Fig.~\ref{fig:Thermalstate}.
+Our goal is to devise a protocol that makes use of the intrinsic features of quantum computers in order to address the exponential scaling of the number of required measurements with the system size.

-Due to the nature of gates on digital quantum computers, we choose a circuit whose dynamics does not describe a parametric deformation between the initial and final Hamiltonians.
-This allows us to explore nonequilibrium regimes away from adiabatic ramps, for which Jarzynski's equality reduces to the fluctuation-dissipiation theorem~\cite{an2015experimental}.
+Because of the local nature of gates on digital quantum computers, we choose a circuit whose dynamics does not describe a parametric deformation between the initial and final Hamiltonians.
+This allows us to explore nonequilibrium protocols distinct from previous experiments~\cite{an2015experimental,Bartalhao2014Experimental}.

-Instead, in our digital quantum simulations, we apply a protocol consisting of $k$-local sequential blocks, as shown in Fig.~\ref{fig:Thermalstate}(C).
+Instead, in our digital quantum simulations, we apply a protocol made out of $k$ sequential blocks, as shown in Fig.~\ref{fig:Thermalstate}(C).
 Each block consists of a layer of single-qubit Haar random unitary gates, followed by a sequential layer of CNOT-gates.
-In comparison to pure Haar random circuits, our circuit allows for a more native and shallow implementation on NISQ devices; moreover, $L-1$ blocks are sufficient to build up bipartite von Neuman entanglement in the system close to the Page value~\cite{Page1993Average}, as we demonstrate in a classical emulation in App.~\ref{sec:Entanglement}.
+In comparison to pure Haar random circuits, our circuit allows for a more native and shallow implementation on NISQ devices; moreover, $k=L-1$ blocks are sufficient to build up bipartite von Neumann entanglement in the system close to the Page value~\cite{Page1993Average}, as we demonstrate in a classical emulation in App.~\ref{sec:Entanglement}.

-The choice of such a circuit renders the work distribution close to a Gaussian with increasing system sizes, cf.~App.~\ref{sec:Entanglement}.
-As a consequence, the effect of anomalous rare trajectories, which might dominate the averaged exponentiated work distribution~\cite{Jarzynski2006Rare,Halpern2016Number}, is suppressed.
-This reduces the number of required measurements to estimate Eq.~\eqref{eq:Jarzynski}, such that accurate results for $L=16$ qubits with a realistic number of quantum measurements can be achieved.
+Our choice of a non-equilibrium protocol results in a work distribution $P(W)$, that approaches a Gaussian for system sizes $L\gtrsim 8$~[cf.~App.~\ref{sec:Entanglement}].
+Thus, the tails of the work distribution exhibit a Gaussian decay and do not dominate the average of the exponentiated work~\cite{Jarzynski2006Rare,Halpern2016Number}.

+However, the number of measurements to determine the distribution of the exponentiated work still scales exponentially with the system size $L$ and thus eventually gives rise to a bottleneck in testing Eq.~\eqref{eq:Jarzynski}.
+In our case, we find that for the case of $L=16$, $2^{16}$ measurements are sufficient.
+As we show below, this is feasible on current devices.